Working with Git for Windows¶

 Although it’s not hard to use the git pull command, the “Git sync” dialogue of TortoiseGit has a nice overview of the incoming commits and all their changes.
 The context menu gives you all the options from the log viewer.

 It’s easier to undo all the changes in a patch if you create a branch for it.

 Choose from the context menu “TortoiseGit > Create branch”.
 Enter a name and enable the option “Switch to new branch”.
 After clicking the OK button it shows the progress of the operation.

 Now we switch to the command line.
 First visit the page of the patch in Gerrit.
 From the Download menu, choose the copy button after the ‘Cherry Pick’ line.
 Paste the line with the ‘Ins’ button in the Bash window.

 Now we can do the testing and register the votes in Gerrit.

-Because there is a separate branch for this patch the only thing that is needed is to checkout master.
-This can be done on the command line (‘git checkout master’) or using TortoiseGit by using from the context menu “TortoiseGit > Switch/Checkout…”.
-Select the branch ‘master’ from the dropdown and click OK.
+Because there is a separate branch for this patch the only thing that is needed is to checkout the main branch.
+This can be done on the command line (‘git checkout main’) or using TortoiseGit by using from the context menu “TortoiseGit > Switch/Checkout…”.
+Select the main branch from the dropdown and click OK.